 Having a quality filter and replacing it

-The filter is a major point of interest, as it is what filters the tank to ensure that the air and water within are clean and safe for the fish.
+The filter is a major focal point when you maintain a fish tank, as it is what filters the tank to ensure that the air and water within are clean and safe for the fish.
 This part should always work.
 Because without it the tank will get damaged, dirty, and the life within would possibly die.

-You should check the filter every day, or at least every other day, to ensure it is working completely and perfectly fine.
+You should check the filter every day, or at least every other day, to maintain a fish tank and ensure it is working well.
 Without the filter, many other problems will arise, and you would not want that to happen to your tank.
 The filter is easily one of the most important parts of the tank.

 Check the tubing or other mechanical parts

 Depending on what kind of tank you buy, there may be extra parts that come with it.
 These may include mechanical, moving, or tubing parts.
 Similar to the filter, you should ensure these are all working properly and are not damaged.
 Damage could cause a leak, other technical problems or worse.

 Checking the tubes should be done as often as you check the filter to maintain a fish take.
 If you fail to check them and damage occurs it could cause a leak, which could drain the water, or not pump the right things into the tank, eventually killing off the aquatic life, or leaking out all the water not leaving anything within it.